neburtron/Lord-Game/README.md

 #### Scripts

-UNFINISHED main.py
+main.py
 Start of script responsible for save selection + running conversation.py.
-It does not work yet.
+Starts the game and handles save selection.
+Saving game and all that not yet implemented, but besides that pretty done.

 Commands.py:
 This script is responsible for some basic actions done across the project. currently, it handles interacting with the terminal, so if and when a proper GUI is implemented Conversaton.py doesn't need to be edited, and basic file operations including a more specific command for reading prompts.json and future prompt jsons for specific turns.